Matrix Algebras with a Certain Compression Property II: Introduction

 \section{Introduction}

 Let $\mm_n=\mm_n(\cc)$ denote the algebra of $n\times n$ matrices with complex entries.
-In \cite{CMR1}, the notions of projections compressibility and idempotent compressibility were defined for subalgebras of $\mm_n$.
-In particular, a subalgebra $\mc{A}$ of $\mm_n$ was said to be \textit{projection compressible} if the corner $P\mc{A}P$ is an algebra for all orthogonal projections $P\in\mm_n$.
-Analogously, $\mc{A}$ was said to be \textit{idempotent compressible} if the corner $E\mc{A}E$ is an algebra for all idempotents $E\in\mm_n$.
-As noted in \cite{CMR1}, $\mc{A}$ is projection (resp. idempotent) compressible if and only if each corner $P\mc{A}P$ (resp. $E\mc{A}E$) is multiplicatively closed.
-Of course, any algebra admitting the idempotent compression property must also be projection compressible.
+In \cite{CMR1}, the notions of idempotent compressibility and projection compressibility were defined for subalgebras of $\mm_n$.
+In particular, a subalgebra $\mc{A}$ of $\mm_n$ was said to be \textit{idempotent compressible} if the corner $E\mc{A}E$ is an algebra for all idempotents $E\in\mm_n$.
+Analogously, $\mc{A}$ was said to be \textit{projection compressible} if the corner $P\mc{A}P$ is an algebra for all orthogonal projections $P\in\mm_n$.

-Given a subset $\mc{A}$ of $\mm_n$, define the \textit{tranpose} and \textit{anti-transpose} of $\mc{A}$ to be respectively, where $J$ denotes the anti-diagonal unitary matrix whose $(i,j)$-entry is $\delta_{j,n-i+1}$.
-We say that two subalgebras $\mc{A}$ and $\mc{B}$ of $\mm_n$ are \textit{transpose equivalent} (resp. \textit{transpose similar)} if $\mc{B}$ is unitarily equivalent (resp. similar) to $\mc{A}$ or $\mc{A}^T$.
-The set of projection compressible algebras is closed under transpose equivalence, whereas the set of idempotent compressible algebras is closed under transpose similarity.
-From this it follows that for a given algebra $\mc{A}$, either $\mc{A}$, $\mc{A}^T$, and $\mc{A}^{aT}$ are all projection (resp. idempotent) compressible, or none of them are.
-Both compression properties have been shown to extend to unitizations \cite[Proposition~2.0.4]{CMR1}, though the converse is false.

-Dimension considerations imply that every subalgebra of $\mm_2$ admits the idempotent compression property.
-In $\mm_3$, however, the situation is not so straightforward.
-A complete description of the unital idempotent compressible subalgebras of $\mm_3$ was obtained in \cite[Theorem 6.0.1]{CMR1} up to transpose similarity.
-It was also observed that these algebras coincide with those exhibiting the projection compression property.
-That is, a unital subalgebra of $\mm_3$ is projection compressible if and only if it is idempotent compressible.
+It is immediate from the definitions that every idempotent compressible subalgebra of $\mm_n$ is also projection compressible, though the converse is much less clear.
+When $n\leq 2$, dimension considerations that every algebra is idempotent compressible---hence projection compressible---though this fact does not hold for $n\geq 3$.
+In \cite{CMR1}, however, it was shown that every unital subalgebra of $\mm_3$ with the projection compression property is in fact, idempotent compressible.
+Furthermore, a complete description of unital subalgebras of $\mm_3$ that admit these properties was obtained up to transposition and similarity \cite[Theorem~6.0.1]{CMR1}.

 The goal of this paper is to extend the results of \cite{CMR1} to higher dimensional settings.
-Specifically, we wish to obtain a classification of the unital matrix algebras that admit the projection compression property, and investigate whether or not this notion agrees with that of idempotent compressibility.
-In light of the findings in \cite{CMR1}, we will be concerned solely with subalgebras of $\mm_n$ when $n\geq 4$.
+Specifically, we wish to obtain a classification of the unital subalgebras of $\mm_n$, $n\geq 4$, that admit the projection compression property, and investigate whether or not this notion agrees with that of idempotent compressibility.